-Throughout the season, join our in-house Ornithologist Dave Rudholm for a trip to the Beaver Ponds or to the Methow River where you will look for eagles, a variety of ducks and an assortment of land birds.
+Throughout the season, keep your eyes open along the Beaver Ponds, local lakes, or the Methow River where you can see eagles, a variety of ducks and an assortment of land birds.

 The Beaver Pond at Sun Mountain Lodge is featured on the Audubon Society”s map, “The Great Washington State Birding Trail, Cascade Loop”.

 According to The American Birding Association, Hal Opperman’s guide, this is “a prime birding spot with open water, marsh, riparian vegetation, and coniferous forest.”

 Some of the local species include Barrow’s Goldeneye, Blue Grouse, Rufous Hummingbird, Belted Kingfisher, Pileated Woodpecker, and Western Tanager.

 Every Christmas, the Audubon Society sponsors a Bird Count in the Methow Valley.
 It began in 1900 and is the longest continuously running biological census in the world.